batiste/django-page-cms/doc/installation.rst

     PAGE_DEFAULT_TEMPLATE = 'pages/index.html'

 This template must exist somewhere in your project.
-If you want you can copy the directory ``example/templates/pages`` into your root template directory to retrieve some example of templates.
+If you want you can copy the example templates from the directory ``pages/templates/pages/examples/`` into the directory ``page`` of your root template directory.

 Additional templates
 --------------------